EFeru/hoverboard-firmware-hack-FOC/README.md

 - **1 beep fast (medium pitch)**: Low battery voltage < 35V
 - **1 beep fast (high pitch)**: Backward spinning motors

-For a more detailed troubleshooting connect an [FTDI Serial adapter](https://s.click.aliexpress.com/e/_AqPOBr) to the DEBUG_SERIAL cable (Left or Right) and monitor the output data using the [Hoverboard Web Serial Control](https://candas1.github.io/Hoverboard-Web-Serial-Control/) tool developed by [Candas](https://github.com/Candas1/).
+For a more detailed troubleshooting connect an [FTDI Serial adapter](https://s.click.aliexpress.com/e/_AqPOBr) or a [Bluetooth module](https://s.click.aliexpress.com/e/_A4gkMD) to the DEBUG_SERIAL cable (Left or Right) and monitor the output data using the [Hoverboard Web Serial Control](https://candas1.github.io/Hoverboard-Web-Serial-Control/) tool developed by [Candas](https://github.com/Candas1/).

 ---
 ## Projects and Links